Emilyn Claid & Martin O’Brien, DISCHARGE, 2024. Photo by Manuel Vason.

 Oreet Ashery

-Oreet Ashery is a visual artist who works across established art institutions and grassroots social contexts.
+Oreet Asher is a visual artist who works across established art institutions and grassroots social contexts.
 Using film, photography, performance, image and textiles.
 Ashery narrates stories of precarious identities, featuring real life participants, combined with fiction.
 Ashery was awarded the 2017 Jarman Film Award for Revisiting Genesis (2016), a web series that questions how the boundaries between dying, care and self are affected by digital technologies.
 In 2020 they were a recipient of the Turner Prize Bursary for the exhibition Misbehaving Bodies: Jo Spence and Oreet Ashery (2019), Wellcome Collection, London.
 Their monograph How We Die Is How We Live Only More So (2019) was published by Mousse.

 Rubiane Maia